Creative Process Facilitation

 Intention

-Intention setting for the art-making process, naming what you want to welcome in or setting a boundary around for your creative making.
-Write your intention in the present tense, as if it is already happening.
+Intention setting for the art-making process.
+Each participant will start by naming what they want to welcome in or setting a boundary around for their creative making.
+We encourage writing an intention in the present tense, as if it is already happening.

 -